 EFL - ESL activities and games for using the present simple

 This ESL lesson plan contains activities and games for teaching the present simple to elementary level students.
 Use these as a stand-alone lesson plan, or to supplement an existing one.
-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 Use the board work below to step through the functional uses of the present simple.
 Students at this level should have an understanding of the grammar, so try to focus this lesson on its functional applications and elicit simple examples that demonstrate each.